christophergillard9696-lgtm/Ai-Futures/README.md

 - Geographic Buisiness Clustering Model
 - Current Market By the Numbers
 - Regressional Analysis on future market capitalization, spend and investment
-- Outlooks on the worlds lrgest Ai models (Grok/GPT/Copilot/Claude)
+- Outlooks on the worlds top Ai agents (Grok/GPT/Copilot/Claude)

 # 🔩 Technologies: